 Sage is one of the most powerful magical tools in your spiritual arsenal.
 From purifying the air and clearing negative energy to aid meditation and empowering spiritual tools, there's nothing sage can't do.
 There are different types of sage that have different looks, scents, uses, and even safety profiles.
 White sage, Salvia apiana, is the type most often seen in dried bundles in stores.
 It has pale leaves and a very strong scent when burned.
 Blue sage, S. clevelandii, S. azurea, or S. pachyphylla, is less common.
 It is generally considered milder in fragrance than white sage.
 Black sage, sometimes called mugwort, can refer to S. mellifera, or either Artemisia nova or A. douglasiana.
 Black sage has green leaves that can darken during droughts, giving it a very different appearance from white or blue sage.

 White sage is regarded as a sacred plant by the Chumash people.
 Smudge sticks of this sage are burned as a way to cleanse and purify an area, though it is also possible to achieve this by anointing a white candle with sage oil and burning it, or sprinkling ground sage leaves in the corners or around the perimeter of a room.
 Many witches from European traditions save the ashes from burning sage (either white sage or common sage) to add to recipes for black salt, which is used for cleansing and protection.

 If you need something to help you banish negative energy and cleanse your space, white sage is a powerful way to do it.
-The leaves smolder well on their own, you do not need to place them on top of charcoal.
+The leaves smolder well on their own so you do not need to place them on top of charcoal.
 Cleanse your home or sacred space using by lighting a white sage leaf or the tip of a smudge stick, and placing it in a fireproof vessel.
 Carry this clockwise around the area you wish to cleanse, fanning the smoke with a feather so it touches every corner, paying close attention to closets and dark areas.
 Make sure you end the smudging session at an open front door - letting all that negative energy out of your house.

 Blue sage is often used similarly to white sage, to cleanse and protect.
 It is less pungent, and its soothing scent and "cool" nature make it very helpful in rituals for healing and abundance.
 Since it tends to be relaxing and less overpowering than white sage in small spaces, it is also a good choice for cleansing and preparing meditation spaces.